• Skip to primary navigation

 How to Manage Mold and Water Problems in a Building

-July 22, 2021 by Big Red
+July 22, 2021 IN Blogs

 Whether it’s the slimy black spots on your shower curtain, the fuzzy white patches on your floor, or the slick orange film that forms on your kitchen drain, household mold is more than unsightly.
 In some cases, mold in your home can make you sick, especially if you have allergies or asthma.
 Mold spores can be found all around us.
 They are constantly floating around in the atmosphere and being deposited on the various surfaces that surround us.
 In small amounts, mold spores are usually harmless, but when they land on a damp spot in your home, they can start to grow.
 When mold is growing on a surface, spores can be released into the air where they can be easily inhaled.
 If you’re sensitive to mold and inhale a large number of spores, you could experience health problems.